dlte/twitchtv2asf/readme.md

 # "Install" guide.
-* Change user and password in the .htpasswd file.
+1. Change user and password in the .htpasswd file.
-* Change the path to the htpassw file inside the htaccess file.
+2. Change the path to the htpasswd file inside the htaccess file.
-* Download a static build of FFMPEG, can be found here: http://ffmpeg.zeranoe.com/builds/
+3. Download a static build of FFMPEG, can be found here: http://ffmpeg.zeranoe.com/builds/
-* Copy ffmpeg.exe to the same folder as index.php
+4. Copy ffmpeg.exe to the same folder as index.php